stuntrally/stuntrally/Readme.txt

 Description

-The game features 144 tracks in 25 sceneries and 19 cars.
+The game features 146 tracks in 26 sceneries and 19 cars + 4 vehicles.
 Game modes include: Single Race, Tutorials, Championships, Challenges, Multiplayer and Split Screen.
 Also Replays and Ghost drive are present.

-The Track Editor allows modifying and creating tracks.
+The Track Editor allows creating and modifying tracks.
-Both run on Linux and Windows.
+Both run on GNU/Linux and Windows.

 The game aims at a rally style of driving (like in Richard Burns Rally), with possible stunt elements (jumps, loops, pipes)